 Hello would-be Villains!
-We’re back with another thrilling, exciting and devious blog about our upcoming Kickstarter, League of Infamy.
-After talking Disorder and Defenders, today we’re exploring loot (or to give loot its correct name, LOOOOOOOOOT).
+We’re back with another thrilling, exciting and devious blog about League of Infamy.
+After talking about the Keep Master and Disorder cards, today we’re exploring loot (or to give loot its correct name, LOOOOOOOOOT).
 There are a couple of ways you can earn LOOOOOOOOOT in the game, which we’ll go over quickly in this blog.

 First up, you can find LOOOOOOOOOT (ok, we’ll stop that now) by exploring the sanctuary.
 At the start of each scenario, the Keep Master will place Chamber Cards or indicate store rooms with a token.
 Both of these MAY contain loot… they may also contain pesky Defenders too (so be careful).
 When you first enter a chamber or store room, you’ll flip the card/token to see if there’s loot inside.

-Each loot token is marked with a number between 1 and 3, showing how many loot cards they represent.
+Each loot token is marked with a number, showing how many loot cards they represent.
 When a loot token is picked up it is discarded, and you draw a number of cards from the Loot deck as shown.
 However, you do not need to show your loot to the other players.
 This is mainly so the other Villains don’t know what goodies you’ve potentially got to steal!

 The other way to find loot is by viciously murdering those goody-goody elves!
 If you cast your eye over the Tallspear Defender card, you’ll see a little bag of gold with a number beside it.
 This represents your chance of finding loot when you slay a Tallspear.